 The School Attendance Review Board (SARB) reviews attendance and disruptive behavior.
-Students may be referred to SARB for habitual truancy or being beyond the control of school authorities.
-SARB may direct a student to take part in community services.
-SARB may involve the District Attorney, County Probation Department, Sheriff's Department, City Police Department, and Child Protective Services in a student's case.
+Students may be referred to SARB for habitual truancy, a chronic absentee, or habitually insubordinate or disorderly during attendance at school.
+(SARB may direct a student to take part in community services.)
+SARB may involve the District Attorney, County Probation Department, Sheriff's Department, City Police Department, and Child Protective Family Services in a student's case.
 SARB may transfer the student to another school or to an alternative education program.